Georgia Minimum Coverage Car Insurance: Requirements and Costs (August 2024)

 Free.
 Simple.
 Secure.

-Georgia requires drivers to have at least $25,000 in bodily injury liability per person, $50,000 per accident and $25,000 in property damage liability per accident.
-As Georgia follows an at-fault system, the driver responsible for an accident must cover the damages.
+Georgia requires drivers to have a minimum of $25,000 bodily injury liability per person, $50,000 per accident and $25,000 in property damage liability.
+Since Georgia follows an at-fault system, the driver responsible for an accident must cover the damage.

 To drive legally, you must meet the minimum car insurance requirements.
-The average monthly cost for this insurance in the state is around $57.
+The cost of minimum coverage is about $61 per month.
 When looking for the cheapest car insurance in Georgia, balance cost with coverage.

 Why Trust MoneyGeek?
-MoneyGeek analyzed data from Quadrant Information Services and the Georgia Department of Insurance to give you the most accurate cost data for various Georgia drivers.
+We analyzed Quadrant Information Services and the Georgia Department of Insurance data to provide the most accurate cost data for various Georgia drivers.

 recency icon